-Evaluation by S Watson of PCA revealed a culverted section of Sweeps Ditch but no finds or features of archaeological interest.
+A trial trench evaluation by K Bower of PCA revealed a number of probable planting holes and a spread of material, all of post-medieval date but no finds or features of archaeological interest.

 Historic building recording by K Bower, P Cavanaugh and C Matthews of PCA revealed that nos 90-102 High Street were early 19th century in appearance and are shown on the 1841 tithe map.
 All had a ground, first and attic storey.
 Nos 104 and 106 are shown on the 1896 OS map and were probably constructed between 1864 and 1896, although no 106 was early 20th century in appearance.
 Both properties had a ground and first floor only.